isomerpages/cpf-workfare/_faqs/Workfare Income Supplement (WIS).md

 Gross monthly income includes salary (before deduction of CPF contribution), bonuses, allowances and overtime pay received during the work period.<br><br>
 Other than gross monthly income, you must also earn an average gross monthly income of not more than $2,300* in the past 12 months.<br><br>
 The average gross monthly income is defined as:<br><br>
-Sum of income earned in the past 12-month period ÷ Total number of months worked in the past 12-month period<br><br></details></details>
+<i>Sum of income earned in the past 12-month period ÷ Total number of months worked in the past 12-month period</i><br><br>
+*From Work Year 2023, the qualifying income cap will be raised to $2,500.
+Click <a class="hyperlink" href="/files/pdf-press-release/Feb%202022/Enhanced%20Workfare%20Income%20Supplement%20Scheme%20From%20Work%20Year%202023.pdf">here</a> to find out more about the 2023 WIS enhancements, announced at Budget 2022.<br><br></details></details>
 <details><summary style="border: 1px solid #4F4F4F;
 	background: #4F4F4F;"><font size="+1.5" color="#FFF"><b>Eligibility Criteria - Housing</b></font></summary>
 <details><summary><font color="#009427"><b>Q1.
 Do residents in welfare homes qualify for Workfare Income Supplement (WIS)?</b></font></summary>